lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Freight Allocations/Guides/How to perform Freight Allocation.md

 * Search for **Pallet Selection Summary**, select the relevant pallets, choose *Freight Allocation* as the **Allocation Batch Purpose** and select **Add to Allocation Batch**.
 For more information on the use of summary buttons, summary lines and filter options in this page, see **Pallet Selection**.
 * Close the Pallet Selection Summary page
 * Search for **Pallet Allocations**.
 * Assign **Freight Allocation Group** values to selected pallets with the use of the **Freight Allocation**field in *New Allocations*.
-Ensure that pallets are grouped in freight container 'units’.
+Ensure that pallets are grouped in freight container 'units'.
 If the Sales Allocation Group already groups pallets together in container units, you can copy this value to the **Freight Allocation Group** by selecting the relevant pallets and using the **Copy Sales to Freight**function in the Pallet Allocation subform menu.